JackHinkle/dropover-magic-trick/README.md

 # dropover-magic-trick
-A gag project to demonstrate the Dropover Mac app
+A gag project to practice HTML+CSS and demonstrate the [Dropover Mac app](https://dropoverapp.com)

 The final result:
 https://youtu.be/DIxE3o-oshQ